AnimaTardeb/Meiogenix-UGDR/README.md

 ------------

 ## Galocal ##
-Galogal is a set of tools is used to map reads to a reference enome and call variants.
-The tools BWA, samtools, picard and GATK are used and need to be installed before running Galocal.
+Galocal is a set of tools used to map reads to a reference genome and call variants.
+The tools BWA, samtools, GATK and freebayes are used and need to be installed before running Galocal.
-Importantly at the end of this step you will have a VCF file and a base level depth of coverage file.
+Importantly at the end of this step, Galocal you will output in the results folder: VCF file and a base level depth of coverage file.

 ### Run Galocal ###